JudgmentLabs/judgeval/README.md

 </p>

-<h2 align="center">🚀 What is Judgment?</h2>
+<h2 align="center">🚀 What is Judgeval?</h2>

-Judgment is an open-source framework for building evaluation pipelines for multi-step agent workflows, supporting both real-time and experimental evaluation setups.
+Judgeval is an open-source framework for building evaluation pipelines for multi-step agent workflows, supporting both real-time and experimental evaluation setups.

 <br>